Lloyd's Weekly Newspaper

-Lloyd's Weekly Newspaper, called the Sunday News after 1924, was an early Sunday newspaper in the United Kingdom, launched in 1842., ceased publication in 1931.
+Lloyd's Weekly Newspaper, called the Sunday News after 1924, was an early Sunday newspaper in the United Kingdom, launched in 1842 and ceasing publication in 1931.

+On 16 February 1896, Lloyd’s Weekly became the only British newspaper in the nineteenth century to sell more than a million copies.
+In its heyday, Lloyd's Weekly was so popular that the music hall artiste Mathilda Wood changed her name to Marie Lloyd “because everyone’s heard of Lloyd’s”.

 Founding

 Edward Lloyd launched Lloyd’s Weekly Newspaper in 1842.
 It was the first of three popular papers to be created for those who only had the leisure to read on Sundays.
 It was followed by the News of the World in 1843 and Reynold's News in 1850.

-On 16 February 1896, Lloyd’s Weekly became the only British newspaper in the nineteenth century to sell more than a million copies.
-Curiously enough, that day would have been Lloyd's 81st birthday had he lived beyond the age of 75.

 Lloyd was already a prolific publisher of periodicals and serialised fiction.
 He had created titles that sounded like newspapers, such as the Lloyd’s Penny Sunday Times and People’s Police Gazette, but these were a sham to avoid paying stamp duty.
 The sham lay in printing fictitious or historical stories echoing current events so that readers could glean the outcome of the real event from the dénouement of the story.

 Lloyd’s Weekly got off to a complicated start.
 It first appeared in 1842 as Lloyd's Penny Illustrated Newspaper, selling at one penny.
 Lloyd tried to keep his version free of stamp duty by printing the illustrations of current events without captions.
 Most of the text was devoted to literary and dramatic material but, in its seventh issue, the Stamp Office spotted “news” in the theatre listings.
 A more colourful version said that it was news of a lion's escape from a travelling menagerie, but this has never been found.
 Lloyd may have felt that it made a better story than announcement of a play due to open in Deptford.